 Factory stores, a highly attractive channel in current economic scenario

-As both U.S and Europe are coping with weak macroeconomic conditions, factory stores have emerged as an attractive choice for value conscious consumers as they provide better bargains.
+Ralph Lauren is a global brand and derives a lot of its revenue from outside North America.
+However, as both Asia and Europe are coping with weak macroeconomic conditions, factory stores have emerged as an attractive choice for value conscious consumers as they provide better bargains.

 Increasing revenue share of Retail business

 Over the past few years, Ralph Lauren has focused on increasing its direct-to-consumer reach to gain greater control over its brands and operations.
 As such, the firm has expanded its store base and increased products and services offered on its online store.
 This is Ralph Lauren's response to the ongoing e-commerce boom in the apparel industry.

 The result has been a consistent increase in the share of revenues coming from Ralph Lauren's retail segment that includes company operated stores and the firm's e-commerce websites.

 Ralph Lauren's greatest competitive advantage has been its ability to maintain the strength of its brand for the past twenty years.
 While many fashion companies have struggled to retain customers with changing fashion trends, Ralph Lauren's brand has not only remained strong but has also expanded its brand to other products and geographies.

 Another advantage of Ralph Lauren is its broad consumer appeal.
 The company offers products across a wide range of price points from discount (Chaps) to luxury (Ralph Lauren Collection) enabling it to appeal to a wide target demographic.

 Weak Macroeconomic Conditions in Europe are a Near Term Threat